Digilent/digilent-vitis-scripts/README.md

 ----
 ## Quick Checkout Guide

-To clone a repository using these scripts as a submodule (referred to as the parent repository), either clone the parent repository recursively (`git clone --recursive <URL>`), or initialize and update the repository's submodules after cloning (`git submodule update --init` within the repo directory).
-This is required in order to ensure that submodule sources are fully downloaded, and that the correct versions of those sources are used.
+When cloning this repository, use the command `git clone --recursive <URL>` to pick up any submodules this repository may use to bring in additional source files.
+Alternatively initialize and update the repository's submodules after cloning (`git submodule update --init` within the repo directory).

-Some Digilent Github repositories that use this as a submodule also require that you check out a specific demo branch.
-In these cases, refer to the parent repository's documentation for additional instructions, upon checking out a demo branch, submodules should be reupdated and reinitialized (`git submodule update --init`, as above).
+Some Digilent Github repositories also require that you check out a specific demo branch.
+Whenever checking out a demo branch, submodules should be reupdated and reinitialized (`git submodule update --init`, as above).

-When launching Vitis, whether through Vivado's *Tools* menu, or on its own, the Vitis workspace should be the parent repository's sw/ws folder.
+When launching Vitis, whether through Vivado's *Tools* menu, or on its own, the Vitis workspace should be set to the repository's sw/ws folder.

 The scripts present in this repository can be run through the use of the Xilinx Software Command-Line Tool (XSCT), which is built into Vitis.
 This tool can be opened within the Vitis GUI through the *Xilinx > XSCT Console* option in the menu bar at the top of the window.
 Upon launch, XSCT's current working directory is set to the Vitis install directory.
 To recreate the workspace, enter the following command into the XSCT Console:

-`source [getws]/../scripts/checkout.tcl`
+`source [getws]/../src/checkout.tcl`

 This process will populate the workspace with projects containing sources from the parent repository's src folder, configure those projects, and fully build them.
 This may take several minutes to fully complete.
 When the script is finished running, the `xsct%` prompt wil reappear in the tan XSCT Process pane.
 From this point, the demo can be programmed onto a board, sources can be viewed, and modified, as desired.